gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 **Team Roster**
 : This is an array of quizzer objects, each of which contains a "correct answers" value

-## Scoring Individual and Team Points

-### Individual Points

-All points that occur during a bonus question or during overtime do not contribute to the individual score of a quizzer.

-### Points Earned

-- +20 points for every correct question and toss-up question
-- +10 points for every quiz out without error

-### Points Deducted

-- -10 points for 2nd and subsequent personal errors
-- -10 points for 3rd personal foul

-### Team Points

-All points earned or deducted by an individual are to be counted towards the team's points.

-### Points Earned

-- +10 points for the 1st correct answer given by the 3rd and subsequent quizzer on the team
-- +20 points for every correct bonus question before question number 17
-     - In 2-team quizzes, this scoring rule does not apply
-- +10 points for every correct bonus question after and including question number 17
-     - In 2-team quizzes, all correct bonus questions are worth 10 points

-#### Readiness Bonus

-+20 points will be awarded to each team present at the scheduled start time of the quiz.

-Teams that arrive late due to quizzing in another room are excused from the forfeiture of these points.
-If a single quizzer is late, the coach can decide to keep the +20 points by keeping the late quizzer out the whole quiz, or forfeit the points by subbing the quizzer in after question number 1.
-This decision must occur before the quiz has been started.

-##### Logic

-    Set the readiness bonus to 20.

-### Points Deducted

-Team errors are the sum of all individual, non-bonus errors.

-- -10 points for every team error starting at team error number 3
-- -10 points for every error on a question or toss-up question starting at question number 17
-- -10 points for 4th and subsequent team fouls
-- -10 points for 2nd and subsequent overruled challenges and protests
-- -10 points at the determination of the room officials that a deliberate attempt was made to forfeit a question
-- No more than -10 points can be deducted per question asked due to an error
-- Non-error-related deducted points are cumulative

 ## Logic